phurni/mac-dev-setup/README.md

     cd ~ && git clone https://github.com/phurni/mac-dev-setup.git && cd mac-dev-setup
     ./bootstrap_ansible

+### playbook

+All other software installs and configuration is done through the `ansible` playbook `main.yml`.
+Modify this file at your discretion to choose what to do and with which data.

+After each change to the `main.yml` file, run:

+    cd ~/mac-dev-setup
+    ansible-playbook main.yml

 ## Manual steps

 Usually there's no need for manual steps before running the scripts.